rprav007/aie5_hw16/README.md

 ##### Question #1:

-What are some limitations you can see with ache-backed embeddings approach?
+What are some limitations you can see with cache-backed embeddings approach?
 When is this most/least useful.
 Discuss with your group!

 Limitations of the cache-backed embeddings approach used in the provided code.